Frequently asked questions – 3D printing

 It is not recommended to produce food compliant components in multi-material printing together with other, non-food grade materials, as mixing of the materials cannot be completely ruled out.
 The support material should either be food grade or the same material should be used as support material.

-Basically, all parts that come into contact with the filament should be free of residues.
+All parts that come into contact with the filament should be free of residues.
 This applies in particular to the extruder sprocket and the pressure nozzle.
 In addition, a clean print bed is imperative.
 The glass plate should be cleaned and the use of either no adhesive or a food grade adhesive is recommended.

 You do not need a lubricant for 3D printed gears made of iglidur® polymers.
 The gear already contains lubricant.